Special rates require proof of eligibility at check-in.

 Don't pack the beach umbrella, beach mats, and cooler for this one.
 Just your snorkel gear.
 The beach, named after the neighboring Beach House restaurant and on the road to Spouting Horn, is a small slip of sand during low tide and a rocky shoreline when it's high; however, it is conveniently located by the road's edge, and its rocky coastline and somewhat rocky bottom make it great for snorkeling.
 (As a rule, sandy-bottom beaches are not great for snorkeling.
 The rocks create safe hiding places and grow the food that fish and other marine life like to eat.)
 A sidewalk along the coastline on the restaurant side of the beach makes a great vantage point from which to peer into the water and look for honu, the Hawaiian green sea turtle.
 It's also a gathering spot to watch the sun set.
 Make reservations for dinner at the Beach House in advance and time it around sunset.
 You can park in the public lot across from beach.
 Amenities: Parking; showers; toilets; water sports.
 Best For: snorkeling; surfing; sunset.

-There's little beach here on the eastern end of Poipu Beach Park, but Brennecke Beach is synonymous on the island with board surfing and bodysurfing, thanks to its shallow sandbar and reliable shore break.
+Brennecke Beach is synonymous on Kauai with board surfing and bodysurfing, thanks to its shallow sandbar and reliable shore break.
 Because the beach is small and often congested, surfboards are prohibited near shore.
 The water on the rocky eastern edge of the beach is a good place to see the endangered green sea turtles noshing on plants growing on the rocks.
 Amenities: parking; food and drink.
-Best For: surfing; sunset.
+Best for: surfing; sunset.

 There aren't many swimming beaches on Kauai's East Side; however, this one usually ranks highly with mothers of small children because there's a narrow lagoonlike area between the beach and the near-shore reef perfect for small children.
 Of course, in winter, watch for east and northeast swells that would not make this such a safe option.
 There are no beach facilities—no lifeguards, so watch your babies.
 There is an old-time shower spiget available to rinse the salt water.
 Amenities: shower; parking.
 Best For: swimming; sunrise.